“The Bully System”

 Or was it?

-For my part, I started having doubts when I met my own buddy-slash-bodyguard– a large kid by the name of NATASHA DE NASHA, who… Hang on, did I say “large kid”?
-Because I should’a said “humongous fuckin’ SHE-BRUTE of a fuckin’ kid” because, even though she was the same age as me (give or take a month or two), she was (relatively-speaking) Big.
+For my part, several doubts popped up shortly after meeting my own large kid who went by the name of NATASHA DE NASHA and… um… Did I say “large kid”?
+When I should’a said “humongous fuckin’ SHE-BRUTE of a fuckin’ kid” because, even though she was the same age as me (give or take a month or two), she was (relatively-speaking) Big.

 Now, the powers-that-be had successfully educated me (and others) into believing that we needed protection, so (in theory) Natasha’s bigness should’ve been good.
 But (in practise) it was anything BUT.
 I found out first hand when my new buddy greeted me wi’ the words (and I quote):